aman-rohilla/web/README.md

 # web
-Simple Website with HTML and CSS
+Simple Website with HTML, CSS and Javascript